REGISTER FOR THE REC PROGRAM HERE: https://2024RecHockeyRingette.eventbrite.ca

 - As an ongoing process, there will be a greater emphasis on coaching and player development that will follow Hockey Canada’s guidelines for hockey players that register to play hockey within the APHA.
 A coach mentor will be assigned to the program to support and ensure that coaches are following these guidelines.
 Coaching applications will be available online for the male program similar to the female program.

 Welcome back to another year of hockey and great fun!
-As each season starts with registration it quickly follows with tryouts.
-The hockey directors from the six Assiniboine Park Hockey Association (APHA) community clubs have reviewed the tryouts from last year and are looking to make improvements again this year.
+As each season starts with registration it quickly follows with player evaluations.
+The hockey directors from the six Assiniboine Park Hockey Association (APHA) community clubs have reviewed the evaluation process from last year and are looking to make improvements again this year.
+We encourage ALL players to attend evaluations for their age group.
+The attendance and participation in these sessions allows for the Team Formation Committee to strive for parity among all teams formed at all age groups.
+If players do not attend evaluations, it does make the goal of even teams more challenging.

-Hockey Winnipeg rules require all players to compete in an association-wide tryout process at each age group.
+Hockey Winnipeg rules require all players to be evaluated in an association-wide process at each age group.
 This means that all players will be pooled together from all community centres to create teams.

 As you prepare your hockey players for another season, the hockey directors wish everyone the best and hope you have a positive experience during tryouts.